 As obligate carnivores, meat is a necessity in the diet of a cat.
 The high quantity of protein which cats need is also noticeable in wild cats.
 The diets of these cats consist mainly of small animals.
 Compared to dogs, the diet of an adult cat usually has three times the protein content.
 This is according to a study by Debra Zoran, who is a veterinarian and also a professor at Texas A&M University.
 Hunting is not an option for indoor cats.
 This is why you need to provide a diet containing the necessary nutrients.
 To get protein in high quantity and of the best quality, you should provide a raw diet.
 Canned food is the other alternatives.
 Vital and Primal Essentials are some excellent raw diets to use.
 If you are going for canned foods, then you can use any of Dave’s, Wureva, or Fussie Cat.
 Although it should only be a last resort, you can make use of dry kibble.
 In this case, you also have to ensure the kibble contains a minimum of 5% protein while also being grain-free.

 Fats are Important

 There are certain things that are good for humans but have a negative effect on cats.
 An example is low-fat.
-Fats are very important in cats as a main source of energy.
+Fats are very important in cats as the main source of energy.
 It takes the place of carbohydrates.
 Some essential fats include fatty acids like Omega 3, omega 6 and omega 9.
 These are very important for the proper development and growth of the cat.
 Omega 3 also improves skin and joint health, development of muscles, and immune function.
 Flax and fish are the main sources of the Omega 3 fatty acids.
 The daily requirement of Omega 3 in cats is 250 mg.
 This fatty acid can be added as a supplement to the cat food.